-Battery is the fifth largest segment within the electrical equipment market accounting for 6% of the total market share.
+Battery is the fifth-largest segment within the electrical equipment market accounting for 6% of the total market share.
 The other segments are lighting equipment, power generation, transmission & control equipment, household appliances, and wires and cables.

 Lithium-ion batteries are part of our daily lives, commonly found on consumer electronics such as laptops, tablets, or mobile phones.
 A lithium-ion battery is a rechargeable battery that uses lithium ions as the main component of electrochemistry.
 This type of battery is popular for being lightweight and compact.
 It needs minimal maintenance and stands up well to repeated charging.
 Small lithium-ion batteries are widely used in portable electronic devices such as watches or mobile phones, while large ones have been developed to power electric vehicles.

-As previously written, Inkwood Research estimates that lithium-ion batteries account for 49% of the total battery market, with a revenue of USD 54.6 billion in 2021.
-Markets and Markets valued the global lithium-ion battery market at USD 44.5 billion in 2022 and forecasted the market to grow to USD 135.1 billion by 2031, at a CAGR of 13.1%.
-Astute Analytica offered a more optimistic forecast where the market is valued at USD 60.3 billion in 2021 and projected to reach USD 185 billion by 2027, registering a 20.5% CAGR.
+As previously written, Inkwood Research estimates that lithium-ion batteries account for 50% of the total battery market, with a revenue of around USD 61.8 billion in 2021.
+MarketsandMarkets valued the global lithium-ion battery market at USD 46.1 billion in 2022 and forecasted the market to grow to USD 73.3 billion by 2026, at a CAGR of 12.3%.
+A report from Next Move Strategy Consulting offered another forecast where the market was valued at USD 33.2 billion in 2022 and projected to reach USD 107 billion by 2030, registering a 15.4% CAGR.